CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_4.md

     - [Insert response here]
 - **What’s missing: what resources, people, data sets, etc. does your team need?**
     - [Insert response here]

+### Reminder
+There is the opportunity for groups to continue working on their projects as an ESIIL Working Group.
+If you love your team and want to continue working together, considering submitting a Working Group Application this fall.
+See the ESIIL website for more information: <https://esiil.org/working-groups>.

+**Thank you for participating in the 2024 ESIIL Innovation Summit!!**